Michael Mmoh: 2023–24: Best season: Two Major third rounds, ATP quarterfinal, top 85, hiatus

 In February, he lost in the first round at the Dallas Open to eventual champion Yibing Wu.
 The following week, he reached the round of 16 at the Delray Beach Open by defeating wildcard Aleksandar Kovacevic in three sets.
-Next he reached the quarterfinals after upsetting third seed Denis Shapovalov, also in three sets.
-As a result he reached a new career high ranking in the top 85.
+He then reached the quarterfinals after upsetting third seed Denis Shapovalov, also in three sets.
+As a result, he reached a new career high ranking of No. 82 on 20 February 2023.